 Navigating Your Mental Health During COVID‐19 Isolation or Quarantine

-Maryland University of Integrative Health’s Counseling and Referral Services (CRS) is here to support you and your mental health as you navigate COVID‐19 isolation and/or quarantine through consultation and support, ongoing mental healthservices, and/or assistance with connecting to a provider in the community.
+Maryland University of Integrative Health Counseling and Wellness is here to support you and your mental health as you navigate COVID‐19 isolation and/or quarantine through consultation and support, ongoing mental health services, and/or assistance with connecting to a provider in the community.
 To schedule an appointment please email or register on student portal to schedule a session through muihcounseling.secure-client-area.com/portal/.
 Please note we are unable to provide 24-hour crisis counseling.
 If you are experiencing an urgent mental health concern click here for a list of resources.

 What is Happening?

 Impact on Mental Health

 - Increased worry, fearfulness, or feelings of being overwhelmed

 - Feelings of fatigue or exhaustion that persist and/or intensify